WASHINGTON (AP) — The 2016 presidential election has defied all expectations so far.

-A third-place finish in 2008 in Iowa completely disrupted Clinton's strategy to win the Democratic nomination and she never could catch then-Sen. Barack Obama.
+A third-place finish in 2008 in Iowa completely disrupted Clinton's strategy to win the Democratic nomination and she never could catch then-Illinois Sen. Barack Obama.
 This time, Clinton has poured significant resources and staff into the state.
 Polls show her with an edge over her chief rival, Sen. Bernie Sanders, a Vermont independent.

 If Clinton wins Iowa, a loss in New Hampshire to Sanders would be easier to contain.
 Back-to-back losses in Iowa and New Hampshire would generate fresh worries among Democrats about their front-runner.

 The attacks in Paris and San Bernardino, California, shifted voters' focus to national security issues.
 That was to the detriment of less experienced and less hawkish candidates, including retired neurosurgeon Ben Carson on the GOP side and Sanders.

 Another attack, especially on American soil, could further diminish candidates without experience in office or those uncomfortable with a campaign focus on foreign policy.

 The Republicans have two more debates — Jan.
 14 in South Carolina and Jan.
 28 in Iowa — before the Feb.
 1 caucuses.
 Democrats will debate Jan.
 17, also in South Carolina.